Experiences that challenge and inspire you, offering new approaches

 all ages – children, teens, adults, and elders.
 Individuals, couples, families, and small groups are welcome.

-Unfold Your Potential, Dream Bigger – Make Your Story a Legacy Project, and Legacy Leaders are our main onsite programs, in addition to our un-caregiving workshop.
+Unfold Your Potential, the Dream Bigger, Create Legacy workshop as part of YOU 177, and Legacy Leaders are our main onsite programs, in addition to our un-caregiving workshop.
 You can also schedule a visit to experience the transformative Legacy Labyrinth, take a thought-provoking guided Tree of Life Walk, develop your creativity through Be The Tree, or tour the trans/multi-generational design features of the building.

 The Legacy Center is located just north of Toronto, Canada, a 40-minute drive from both the downtown core and the airport.
 For those travelling from out of town, we have special accommodation rates available with a local hotel.
 For half-day and full-day workshops at the Legacy Center, a gourmet lunch featuring local foods is included.